mano8/kalliope_neuron_ambient_sound/README.md

   - 'kalliope_ambient_sound_type'   -> can be 'ambient', 'music' or 'sound'
   - 'kalliope_ambient_sound_name'  -> the current sound played name

-Who add capatibility to retrive returned values when state is already 'on', and you send new valid state (pause, play... ), with other synapse.
+Who add capatibility to retrive returned values when state is already 'on', and sending new valid state (pause, play... ), with other synapse.

 You can use them, but do not overwrite any of those data (can stop actual sound played, or disable capatibility to retrive returned values).